timcdlucas/translucent_interpretable_ML_review/translucent.md

 --->

 We can also attempt to interpret the hyperparameters of our models to try to understand something about the complexity of the system.
-For the elastic net model, the lambda parameter and the number of non-zero coefficients give us some idea of the systems complexity (figure @fig:enethyp); If very few variables are retained and we get good predictive performance this suggests a simple system.
+For the elastic net model, the lambda parameter and the number of non-zero coefficients give us some idea of the systems complexity (figure @fig:enethyp); if very few variables are retained and we get good predictive performance this suggests a simple system.
-Here we have Todo.
+Here we have $lambda = 0.03$ as the selected hyperparameter and only one coefficient being forced to zero.
+This gives some evidence that this is a complex system not easily explained by a few covariates.
 <!--- edited 1--->

 Similarly, the length scale, $\sigma$, in the Gaussian process model is a crude measure of complexity, with small values implying that the functional relationships are highly non linear (figure  @fig:gphyp).
-Here have $\sigma = Todo$ which implies there is little correlation between point separated by a Euclidean distance greater than Todo, in scaled and centred units.
+Here have $\sigma = 0.02$ which implies there is little correlation between point separated by a Euclidean distance greater than Todo, in scaled and centred units.
 Todo interpret this in many dimensional space.
 <!--- edited 1--->